desi-programmer/flutter_auths/README.md

 # Flutter Authentication

 # UPDATE
 ` As this was posted long ago, Recent updates to Flutter and firebase make this moot.
-(Rendered unimportant by recent events.)
+(Rendered unimportant by recent events.). `

 # Changelog 01